En with middle hook

 En with middle hook (Ԣ ԣ; italics: Ԣ ԣ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter En (Н н) by adding a hook to the middle of the right leg.

-En with middle hook was formerly used in the alphabet of the Chuvash language, where it represented the palatalised alveolar nasal /nʲ/.
+En with middle hook was formerly used in the alphabet of the Chuvash language, where it represented the palatalized alveolar nasal /nʲ/.